 Your forklift is one of the most important parts of your warehouse.
 It helps you efficiently move thousands of pounds worth of products much faster than you would be able to without it.
 You can quickly load and unload shipping trucks with ease.
 You need these pieces of equipment to function at their highest levels to truly get the most out of them.
 After all, without your forklift, your warehouse’s productivity and bottom-line would take a significant hit.

 It’s vital to the success of your business to have a functioning forklift on hand at all times, whether you buy or rent one.
 You can’t just have a forklift and just be okay.
 You must regularly maintain your equipment to ensure it can accomplish its tasks.
 Forklifts that need repair or are broken in any way are a danger to those in your warehouse and should be removed from service.
 There are countless ways you can ensure that a forklift is in the condition to complete a job.
-Arguably the most useful way of maintaining your forklift is through a pre-shift inspection.
+Arguably the most useful way of your forklift maintenance is through a pre-shift inspection.

 Pre-shift inspections should be done before the start of every shift, no matter what kind of forklift you have.
 These inspections are the best way to ensure your forklift is ready to go and to discover if any issues need to be taken care of that would have otherwise threatened your employees and warehouse.